Skip to Content

 Instructions

-3. Transfer to a plate to cool slightly and then pour the spices in a food processor with the turmeric and blend to a fine powder.
+2. Transfer to a plate to cool slightly and then pour the spices in a food processor and blend to a fine powder.
 You could also use a pestle and mortar but that's a lot more work.

-4. Add the chillies, vinegar, tamarind paste, brown sugar, garlic and ginger and blend to a smooth vindaloo paste.
+3. Add the chillies, one tbsp vinegar, tamarind paste, brown sugar, garlic and ginger and blend to a smooth vindaloo paste.

-6. Leave the pork to marinate for eight to 48 hours.
+5. Leave the pork to marinate for at least 30 minutes or overnight eight to 48 hours.
 The longer the better.
-No time for that?
-No worries.
-Marinate as long as you can.
-It will still be delicious.

-8. When ready to cook, heat the ghee or oil in a saucepan, large frying pan or wok over low heat.
+7. When ready to cook, heat the coconut or rapeseed (canola) oil in a saucepan, large frying pan or wok over low heat.

-11. Using the same ghee/oil, heat you pan over medium high heat until the oil is beginning to shimmer.
+10. Using the same oil, heat you pan over medium high heat until the oil is beginning to shimmer.

-14. Add the chopped tomatoes, chilli powder, bay leaves and the pork with its marinade to the pan and then pour in just enough water to cover.
+14. Add the chopped tomatoes and the pork with its marinade to the pan and then pour in just enough water to cover.

-15. Leave to simmer for about an hour until the pork is very tender.
+15. Leave to simmer, covered for about an hour until the pork is very tender.
 You may need to add a drop more water while simmering.

 16. When the meat is tender, the sauce should taste amazing.
 Adjust spicing adding more salt if needed and more chilli powder if you want.